guerilla-di/tracksperanto/README.txt

 == Usage

+The main way to use Tracksperanto is to use the supplied "tracksperanto" binary, like so:

+  tracksperanto -f ShakeScript -w 1920 -h 1080 /Films/Blockbuster/Shots/001/script.shk

+ShakeScript is the name of the translator that will be used to read the file (many apps export tracks as .txt files so there is no way for us to autodetect them all). -w and -h stand for Width and Height and define the size of your comp (different tracking apps use different coordinate systems and we need to know the size of the comp to properly convert these).
+You also have additional options like -xs, -ys and --slip - consult the usage info for the tracksperanto binary.

+The converted files will be saved in the same directory as the source, if resulting converted files already exist <b>they will be overwritten without warning</b>.

+== Format support

 Import support:
 * Flame .stabilizer file (not the .stabilizer.p blob format)
 * Nuke script (Tracker3 nodes, also known as Tracker)